 Their minds are poisoned with the belief, in spite of overwhelming evidence to the contrary, that Africans cannot run businesses.
 Whenever they have sort to break this yoke placed upon them, their advance is haulted through deliberate, concerted effort.
 To achieve this objective credit facilities are denied; new laws are instituted; or just plain, unbridled aggression is unleashed.

 In Tulsa, Oklahoma on June 1st 1921, what is known as the ‘Tulsa Race Riots’ took place.
-In what was a very successful community, one that put paid to the oft told lie that, ‘blacks are unable to run business’.
+In what was a perfect example of black economic empowerment, one that put paid to the oft told lie that, ‘blacks are unable to run business’.
 The community known as the Black Wall Street, was totally wrecked by whites in one night.
 Twelve hours is what it took to utterly destroy all that was built – everything burnt flat to the ground.
 It was the result of total savagery, inspired by jealousy.